Reading Science Fiction Politically: Envision the Future We Seek

 Whether you have always read science fiction or never given it a second thought, consider spending a season with the MEP Science and Visionary Fiction book group.
 This fall, we will start a new series exploring climate and political crisis from new vantage points.

-We will read one book a month and meet to discuss it, meeting informally and optionally in between.
-Join the group now, and help choose our next set of titles.
+Join the group now, and help choose our next titles for 2025.
 Books under consideration–mostly current favorite titles, mostly political fiction–include:

 - Paul Lynch, Prophet Song (2023 Booker Prize)